Amazon Returned Equinox 800 Metal Detector two coil Bundle, Pro-Find 35 Pointer with Minelab Gear

 Morel mushrooms and other outdoor edibles will begin popping up this time of year.
 The beauty of foraging is that it doesn't cost a thing to get started.
 All you have to do is find a hunting ground, grab a paper bag, get in your car.
 The next thing is to know how to find morels and identify other outdoor edibles in your area.
 Proper identification is key.
 Several books on the subject can be found by simply Googling something like, "How to identify edible plants and mushrooms in Missouri."
 There are also a ton of valuable Youtube Videos and other online resources.

 The beauty of foraging for edible plants is you are often trudging through the woods in sometimes challenging terrains, ducking branches, and climbing over rocks and fallen logs.
 My suggestion is dress in layers so you can shed and add them as needed.
+Also, make sure you are wearing a good quality insect repellant as they tend to hang out in the same places as the goodies.

 Morel mushrooms are not only delicious they are also valuable.
 One pound of morel mushroom can often fetch $20-40 per pound.
 During morel season you will often see roadside vendors hawking them for a pretty penny.
 Morels begin developing early in the spring, but other mushrooms like chanterelles, hen of the wood, and chicken of the wood, can be found throughout the year and also have real value.

 It goes without saying that if you can find some gold, you can make some money.
 The same goes for finding gems and other minerals.
 So, I won't get too deep into that.
-Many people that live in gold producing areas of the United States don't even realize it is there.
+Many people who live in gold producing areas of the United States don't even realize it is there.
 If you are fortunate enough to live in an area where gold can be found, it is relatively inexpensive to get started.
 Gems and mineral are exactly the same.
 Geodes, meteorites, and other valuable rocks are out there just waiting to be found.

 I usually recommend doing a little research on narrowing down where gold may be located within the gold bearing regions.
 There are tons of books on where to look.
 The next step is learning how to extract the gold from the ground.
 This can be done with a metal detector if gold nuggets are common in the area.
 Otherwise you can get started for less than $20 by purchasing a gold panning kit.
 From there, if you find a good gold producing area, you can step it up to higher production gold processing equipment like a sluice box or gold trommel.